-Please answer this question as honestly as you can:
+Please answer this question as honestly as

 Do you manage your time effectively?